mui/mui-x/docs/data/data-grid/server-side-data/index.md

 <DataGridPro
   columns={columns}
-  dataSource={myCustomDataSource}
+  dataSource={customDataSource}
   pagination
 />
 ```

-Not only the code has been reduced to less than 50%, it has removed the hassle of managing controlled states and data fetching logic.
+Not only the code has been reduced significantly, it has removed the hassle of managing controlled states and data fetching logic too.

 On top of that, the data source will also handle a lot of other aspects like caching and deduping of requests.